Zareen Khan

-Zareen Khan (born 14 May 1987), also known as Zarine Khan, is an Indian actress and model.
-Mainly working in the Hindi film industry, she has also appeared in Punjabi, Telugu and Tamil films.

-Khan made her Bollywood debut in 2010 playing a princess in the epic action film Veer and subsequently appeared in the popular item number "Character Dheela" in the 2011 comedy Ready.
-She got her breakthrough with the role of a glamorous model in the 2012 comedy Housefull 2, that ranks as her highest-grossing release till date.
-The next year, she ventured into Tamil cinema with an item number Malgove in Naan Rajavaga Pogiren.
-Following a leading role in the 2014 Punjabi film Jatt James Bond, she returned to Bollywood, starring in the 2015 erotic thriller Hate Story 3.
+Zareen Khan (born 14 May 1987) is an Indian actress who works primarily in the Hindi–language films.
+She made her acting debut in 2010 with the action film Veer for which she received a nomination at the Zee Cine Award for Best Female Debut and subsequently appeared in the popular item number of the 2011 action comedy film Ready and as glamorous model in the 2012 comedy Housefull 2, that ranks her highest-grossing release.
+Following a 2014 Punjabi film Jatt James Bond, she returned to hindi film with a starring role in the 2015 erotic thriller Hate Story 3.
 In 2019, Khan debuted into Telugu cinema with the action thriller Chanakya.

 Early life

-Zareen Khan was born on 14 May 1987 in Mumbai, India, into a Pathan family.
+Zareen Khan was born on 14 May 1987 in Mumbai, India, into a Pashtun family.
 She completed her intermediate at Rizvi College of Science, Mumbai.
+Zarine Khan started her career working at a call centre, followed by her stint at a corporate front desk located at the Bombay Convention & Exhibition Centre (BCEC).
+She also engaged in promotional work for various brands and served as an in-house model for them.

 Career

-2010–2011: Film debut and early work
+Debut and breakthrough (2010–2013)

-Khan's acting career began while visiting the set of Yuvraj at Subhash Ghai's film school Whistling Woods.
+Khan's acting career began while visiting the set of Yuvvraaj at Subhash Ghai's film school Whistling Woods.
 Salman Khan noticed her and decided to cast her for his friend Anil Sharma's film Veer because, he said, "She looks the character – the sweet princess she is playing in Veer".
 After a screen test, Khan was given the lead role of Princess Yashodhara.
 She gained eight kilograms in order to be more convincing as a 19th-century princess.
 The film revolves around the 1825 Pindari movement of Rajasthan, when India was ruled by the British.
 Veer did not do well at the box office; however, her performance received mixed reviews from both critics and audiences.
 Taran Adarsh of Bollywood Hungama observed that "Zarine resembles Katrina Kaif, but wears one expression all through".
 Nikhat Kazmi of Times of India concluded that "Zarine is unimpressive".
 Rediff.com mentions that "Zarine is average".
 Critic Subhash K. Jha called her performance a "Zarine's charm adds to her adorable screen presence."
 Khan was nominated for the Zee Cine Award for Best Female Debut for her performance in the film.

 In 2011, Khan did the item number "Character Dheela" with Salman Khan in Anees Bazmee's Ready, parodying characters from Mughal-e-Azam, Sholay and Shri 420 and it was the second highest-grossing Bollywood film of 2011.